Uncovering Rare Obesity®

 Which genes are included on the panel?

-The gene panel includes 79 genes and 1 chromosome region and reflects recent gene identification.
+The gene panel includes 87 genes (29 genes associated with BBS) and 1 chromosome region and reflects recent gene identification.
 It now includes nearly all of the most frequently tested genes associated with obesity.
 This is not a test for Prader-Willi syndrome.
 Full gene panel

 What if additional genes are discovered?